thecompanionnoob/Companion-Balance-Mod-experimental/Working Changelog v1.3.3.md

 ## Country-Specific Changes
 - UK:
     - Changed owner of Andaman Islands to Bengal to prevent an exploit where you can state South Bengal early
+    - Added Tamil cores in Ceylon so assimilation focus can be used here.
+- Netherlands:
+    - Added Brunei cores in Indonesia so assimilation focus can be used here.
+- Otttomans:
+    - Made starting event always fire 1837.
+- Russia:
+    - Made starting event always fire 1837.
+- Arabia:
+    - Made it so you can form Arabia by sphering or vassalizing instead of only annexing the land.
+    - Decision to form now gives cores over all egyptian and persian cores.

 ## QoL Changes & Bugfixes
 - Made the AI highly prioritize gas tech when available, this is important to the WW1 bookmark